The Preprocessor and Multi-File Projects

 #include "config.h"

-Each .c file plus all the headers it #include constitutes a compilation unit.
-The compiler processes each compilation unit independently, and the linker is responsible for stitching all the .o files together.
+Each .c file, together with all the header files it #includes, constitutes a compilation unit.
+The compiler processes each compilation unit independently, and the linker is responsible for combining all the .o files.

-The static keyword restricts symbol visibility to the current compilation unit—the linker cannot see it, and other .c files cannot reference it either.
+The static keyword limits symbol visibility to the current compilation unit—the linker cannot see it, and other .c files cannot reference it.

 Introduction to Static Libraries